 Our planet is home to a diverse array of habitats.
 These can range from cozy, nutrient-rich, temperature-controlled havens to deadly, gruesome battlegrounds where only the fittest survive.
 Each habitat, no matter how extreme, serves as home to millions of microbes.
 For instance, the microbes in our bodies are only happy at a balmy 98.6 °F. They live a cozy life, feasting on food scraps and dead cells in and on our bodies.
 However, not all microbes live in such luxury.
 Continue reading “Living the Good Life in Uninhabitable Surroundings: How Microbes Adapt to Extreme Environments”

-At 7:15 AM ET on Friday, September 14, Hurricane Florence made landfall along the coast of North Carolina as a Category 1 storm.
+At 7:15 AM ET on Friday, September 14, 2018, Hurricane Florence made landfall along the coast of North Carolina as a Category 1 storm.
 Although, by this point, it had weakened from its peak intensity as a Category 4 hurricane, Florence still inundated communities in the region with torrential rains and a sizeable storm surge before dissipating over the east coast within a few days.
 Despite its monopoly over the airwaves in September, however, Florence was only one of four storms in the Atlantic at the time of landfall (the other three being tropical storms Helene, Isaac, and Joyce).
 Meanwhile, Tropical Storm Olivia (which was a Category 4 storm at peak intensity) had just dumped copious quantities of rain over Hawaii, and Typhoon Mangkhut in the west Pacific was still threatening populations in southeast Asia.
-This month, Hurricane Michael made landfall over the Florida panhandle with wind speeds only 2 mph shy of a Category 5 rating, making it the most powerful hurricane to hit the US since Andrew in 1992.
+In October, Hurricane Michael made landfall over the Florida panhandle with wind speeds only 2 mph shy of a Category 5 rating, making it the most powerful hurricane to hit the US since Andrew in 1992.
 How could so many terrible storms develop in such a short time span?
+Does climate change have anything to do with this?
 To figure that out, we first need to learn about what hurricanes are and how they form.
-Here’s an overview: Continue reading “Did Climate Change Fuel Hurricanes Florence and Michael?”
+Here’s an overview: Continue reading “Does Climate Change Make Hurricanes Stronger?”